scm-manager/scm-manager/docs/en/user/search/index.md

 ### Phrases
 A phrase is a group of terms in a certain order.
 If you want to search for certain phrases then you can use the " operator.

+Please keep in mind, that words are split when they use "CamelCase" (like mentioned in the chapter "Word Split") even when they are enclosed with `"`.

 Definition | Example
 -----------|-----------